 Peritoneal mesothelioma is a rare form of cancer in the lining of your abdomen.
 Most instances of mesothelioma occur in the pleura, or tissue lining the lungs, and are known as pleural mesothelioma.
 Peritoneal mesothelioma occurs when mesothelial cancer forms in the peritoneum, or the tissue surrounding the abdominal wall.
 Of the 3,000 cases a year of mesothelioma in the United States, peritoneal mesothelioma diagnoses will account for approximately one out of five cases.

 There is no cure for peritoneal mesothelioma, however treatments exist to extend lifespan and to increase quality of life.
 These treatments include surgery to resect the tumor from the abdomen, chemotherapy, radiation therpay, treatment to drain the abdomen of any fluid buildup and other advanced treatments.
-If you are seeking treatment for mesothelioma, read about treatment here.
-You can also read about treatment centers for cancer and mesothelioma cancer.

 Cancer is frequently staged into one of four stages.
 Pleural mesothelioma is staged using a TNM system, however the uniqueness of peritoneal mesothelioma and differing prognosis for each case has limited efforts to create a staging system for peritoneal mesothelioma.
 The plueral staging is: